Ready to reinvent your wardrobe? Try on some fresh Portland fashions at our favorite new shops and boutiques that opened in 2016.

 By the Collective

 Always wanted to design your own shoes?
 Well, now you can, with the make-your-own sandals kit sold in Northwest Portland’s Neapolitan.
 While you’re there, pick up a pair of ethically made organic cotton undies and peek through the cut-out in the wall to catch a glimpse of the artists’ studios that share space with the shop.
-After you shop, stash your prizes in your backpack and take a hike in Forest Park.
-The Lower Macleay trailhead is only two blocks away.
+After you shop, stash your prizes in your backpack and take a hike through Forest Park; The Lower Macleay trailhead is only two blocks away.